What Does the P0137 Code Mean?

 Plug in the Car Battery Charger

-Since we would be working with the ignition on, there is a possibility that the car’s battery will drain out.
+Since we will be working with the ignition on, there is a possibility that the car’s battery will drain out.
 To avoid this, it is necessary that you connect a car battery charger to prevent additional problems that may arise from low voltage.

 Connect the OBD2 Scanner

-It is important that you have an Obd2 Code Scanner as it reads the information contained in the trouble code and helps you determine the root cause of the problem.
+It is important that you have an OBD2 Code Scanner, as it reads the information contained in the trouble code and helps you determine the root cause of the problem.
 It can be found easily on eBay or an auto shop for about $40.
 The more advanced ones are priced higher but offer better features.